Indira Gandhi Canal: History

 Sunset over the Indira Gandhi Canal.

 1940-2010: Rajasthan Canal project

 The idea of bringing the waters from the Himalayan Rivers flowing through Punjab and into Pakistan was conceived by hydraulic engineer Kanwar Sain in the late 1940s.
-Sain estimated that 2000000 ha of desert land in Bikaner and the northwest corner of Jaisalmer could be irrigated by the stored waters of Punjab rivers.
+Sain estimated that 2000000 ha of desert land in Bikaner and the northwest corner of Jaisalmer could be irrigated by the stored waters of the Punjab rivers.

-In 1960, the Indus Water Treaty was signed between India and Pakistan, which gave India the right to use the water from three rivers: the Satluj, Beas and Ravi.
-The plan for Rajasthan Canal at that time envisioned use of 7,600000 acre-ft, 9,400 hm³ of water.
+In 1960, the Indus Water Treaty was signed between India and Pakistan, which gave India the right to use the water from three rivers: the Satluj, Beas, and Ravi.
+The plan for the Rajasthan Canal at that time envisioned the use of 7,600000 acre-ft, 9,400 hm³ of water.